 Dragonfly also recommends family members participate in their own therapy.
 In doing so, family members outside of Dragonfly can gain greater understanding of themselves and their familial relationships which, in turn, can improve the work done with Dragonfly.

 Throughout the year, Dragonfly offers three Family Workshops.
-Spread out over two or three days, these Workshops consist of comprehensive family therapy, informative presentations, and fun group activities.
+These two-day workshops consist of comprehensive family therapy, informative presentations, and fun group activities.
 This is also a great opportunity to interact with Dragonfly staff and connect with other families.

 Though Family Workshops can be challenging, they often result in the most meaningful and uniquely impactful therapeutic progress for both the student and their family.
 These Workshops provide a supportive space for open and direct dialogue between family members, which can increase self-awareness and mutual understanding.

-During the evenings and between scheduled Workshop activities, there is ample time for families to relax and enjoy each other’s company in the Klamath County area.
+During the evenings and between scheduled Workshop activities, there is ample time for families to relax and enjoy each other’s company in southern Oregon.
 There are many great spots for dining as well as indoor and outdoor activities.

 The cost of the Workshop is $375 per attendee, including students.
 Lodging will have to be arranged individually by participants, meals are included in the cost of the Workshop.
 We recommend families stay at the Running Y Ranch and Resort.